contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-compose.md

 # Policies with Networking

-This tutorial uses a modified *libcompose* utility to apply network policies on a Docker application composition.
+This tutorial shows how to use a modified *libcompose* utility to apply network policies on a Docker application composition.

+*Note*: The demonstrations on this page use the Vagrant utility to set up a VM environment.
+This environment is for demonstrating automation and integration with Contiv Networking and is not meant to be used in production.

 ## Getting Started
 The following steps describe how to set up a demo application and apply policies to it.